Title II of the

 How to Get Involved

-Visit our online open house to learn more about the project, help us identify locations with accessibility barriers, and complete a survey to share your feedback.
+Visit our online open house to learn more about the project and how you can stay involved.

 Call (360) 778-7950 or (TTY) 7-1-1 or email: